Wenminggong/gnss_navigation/assignment_1/README.md

         <div style="color:orange; border-bottom: 1px solid #d9d9d9;
         display: inline-block;
         color: #999;
-        padding: 2px;">Figure 14.
+        padding: 2px;">Figure 12.
 Estimated positions, velocities, and positioning errors via WLS in the urban environment.</div>
     </center>
-* Comparing the positioning error shown in Figure 13 with that shown in Figure 14, we can find that the positioning error in the urban environment is significantly larger than that in the opensky environment, which discloses the challenges of accuracy positioning in urban environment with multipath effects and weak GPS signals.
+* Comparing the positioning error shown in Figure 11 with that shown in Figure 12, we can find that the positioning error in the urban environment is significantly larger than that in the opensky environment, which discloses the challenges of accuracy positioning in urban environment with multipath effects and weak GPS signals.
-* Besides, the estimated velocities via WLS are exremely unaccuracy in the urban environment with largest estimated velocity larger than 2000 m/s.
+* Besides, the estimated velocities via WLS are exremely unaccuracy in the urban environment with the largest estimated velocity larger than 2000 m/s.

 ## Task 5 - Kalman Filter-Based Positioning